jlcur/jordancurley.com/README.md

 # jordancurley.com

-My personal website, built with Astro, TailwindCSS, and deployed on Netlify.
+My personal website built with Astro, TailwindCSS, and deployed on Netlify.

 ## Features